Students choose one of the following course options.

 How does the U.S. government confront dictators, maintain allies, and protect the nation from international threats to national security?
 This course will introduce the major departments, agencies, and actors within the government involved in foreign policy and national security.
 It will explore how they operate in the new strategic environment by considering major threats and issues facing the United States today, from terrorists to rogue states to the proliferation of weapons of mass destruction.
 The course will also address the conflicting goals, agendas, and trade-offs present in any foreign and national security policy.
 Debating the range of policy options, students will explore how the U.S. might best act to enhance U.S. national security and international position.

-Financial aid is not available for this program with the exception of limited aid for designated local Washington, DC, public schools.
+Financial aid for this program is only available for students enrolled in DC public and charter schools.
+For more information, please email email@example.com.
 Students are encouraged to seek out and apply independently for private scholarships that may be awarded by local organizations such as businesses, churches, and civic groups.

 - 3 credits of college tuition